redhat-developer/devconsole-operator/openshift-ci/README.md

 ## src

-This step clone the pull request branch with latest changes.
+This step clones the pull request branch with latest changes.
 The cloning is taking place inside a container created from the `root` image.
 As a result of this step an image named `src` is going to be created.